grafana/loki/docs/sources/configuration/_index.md

 # Limit queries that can be sharded.
 # Queries with time range that fall between now and now minus the sharding lookback are not sharded.
-# By default 0s it's disable, meaning all queries of all time range are sharded.
+# Default value is 0s (disable), meaning all queries of all time range are sharded.
 # CLI flag: -frontend.min-sharding-lookback
 [min_sharding_lookback: <duration> | default = 0s]